-The Waterfront Warehouse is a fairly new restaurant in Kenosha, offering burgers, sandwiches, flatbreads, pastas, salads and a whole range of ‘topped’ fries!
+The Waterfront Warehouse offers burgers, sandwiches, flatbreads, pastas, salads and a whole range of ‘topped’ fries!
 The warehouse styled decor is really cool, I loved all the wood, brickwork and exposed lightbulbs!

 I had a B.L.T.A…a regular BLT but with the addition of avocado!
 BLTs are never going to be good enough again now I’ve had one with avocado, AMAZING!

 The Wine Knot is predominantly a wine bar, serving over 50 types of wine by the glass!
 Ironically, I actually had a cocktail, the Blood Orange Martini is very nice!
 The food menu is very fancy, serving mainly seafood or steaks.
 I had a ‘full’ steak and spinach salad with hard boiled egg, crispy onion straws and beets (minus the cheese *shock horror, visiting Wisconsin when I don’t actually eat cheese!!*) which I thoroughly enjoyed!
 The meal also came with warm bread and iced water.
 The staff were brilliant, very attentive and always making sure the water was filled!

 I loved their outside seating area.
 The outside of the building is covered in ivy and there’s lots of flowers.
 A nice place to watch the world go by!

 I found the Harborside Common Grounds to be a perfect place for a coffee break half way through my 10,000 Step Self Guided Walking Tour of Kenosha!
 It’s located right on the harbour and has a lovely outside patio area to watch the boats coming and going!
 If you visit before 9.45am, they have a great bacon and egg breakfast sandwich where you can choose your bread, cheese (argh!) and any extras that you want.